renzon/gaeforms/README.md

 * lower: the minimum accepted value for the property.
 Default is None which does not perform validation.
 * upper: the maximum accepted value for the property.
 Default is None which does not perform validation

+## DecimalField

+Field to validate and transform Decimal values.
+It saves the number as a Integer in database, considering the number of decimal places.
+On model the attributte is a instance of Decimal class.
+It is respective to SimpleDecimal and SimpleCurrency, both extended properties from  property package which will be explained.
+Options:

+* lower: the minimum accepted value for the property.
+Default is None which does not perform validation.
+* upper: the maximum accepted value for the property.
+Default is None which does not perform validation

+## DateField

+Field to validate and transform date values.
+In en_US it transforms the string of type dd/mm/yyyy.

+## DateTimeField

+Field to validate and transform datetime values.
+In en_US it transforms the string of type dd/mm/yyyy HH:MM:SS.

+Those are the common fields.
+But once some ndb Properties can be extended, some new are created as you can see on next section.

+# Extended ndb Properties

+Somo default ndb properties does have the same option as fields.
+As a example, the IntegerProperty does not have a **lower** nor **upper** options.
+Because of this lack of functionalities, the following properties were created on package property:

+## Email

+This property is used to distinguish from ordinary String property.
+When used, the form will validate the field as an email, using EmailField.